Skip to content

 What is a messaging hierarchy framework?

-A messaging hierarchy framework organizes communications from brand positioning down to channel-specific tactics in logical layers.
-The structure flows: positioning statement, core value propositions, audience-specific messages, sales talk tracks.
-This creates consistency while enabling customization for different stakeholders and demand states.
+A messaging hierarchy framework organizes communications from brand positioning down to channel-specific tactics in logical layers, flowing from positioning statement to core value propositions to audience-specific messages to sales talk tracks.
+Consistency lives at the top.
+Customization for different stakeholders and demand states happens at the bottom, where it belongs.

 How do you build a B2B messaging architecture?

-Start with positioning as foundation, develop three to five core value propositions supporting that position, then create audience-specific messages addressing different stakeholder concerns.
-For enterprise platforms, economic buyers care about risk while technical evaluators focus on implementation.
+Start with positioning as the foundation.
+From there, develop three to five core value propositions that support that position, then build audience-specific messages that address the concerns each stakeholder actually brings to a purchase decision, because economic buyers care about risk while technical evaluators focus on implementation and those are not the same conversation.
 Adapt by demand state, not funnel stage.

 What is the StoryBrand framework for B2B?

-In B2B, StoryBrand is a narrative structure that positions your client as the hero achieving business outcomes, with your company as the guide providing the plan.
-Focus on business results rather than product features.
-The framework identifies client problems, positions you as credible operator, and demonstrates measurable results.
+StoryBrand is a narrative structure.
+In B2B, it positions your client as the hero achieving business outcomes, with your company as the guide providing the plan, so you stay out of the spotlight and keep the buyer's problem at the center of every conversation.
+The framework identifies client problems, positions you as a credible operator, and demonstrates measurable results rather than product features.

 How do you use a value proposition canvas for B2B?

-The value proposition canvas for B2B maps your solution to client jobs-to-be-done, pain points, and desired gains across multiple stakeholders.
-Address business outcomes for economic buyers, technical requirements for evaluators, and operational impacts for end users.
-Include governance requirements since enterprise purchases involve committee decisions.
+The value proposition canvas for B2B maps your solution to client jobs-to-be-done, pain points, and desired gains across multiple stakeholders, addressing business outcomes for economic buyers, technical requirements for evaluators, and operational impacts for end users who actually live with the product after the contract is signed.
+Enterprise purchases involve committee decisions, so governance requirements belong in the canvas too.

 What is a brand messaging framework?

 A brand messaging framework defines consistent voice, tone, and core messages representing your brand across all communications.
-It includes brand promise, personality traits, key differentiators, and proof points organized into a message house that content creators can execute.
+It includes brand promise, personality traits, key differentiators, and proof points organized into a message house that content creators can execute without a translation layer.
 If Sales can't say it in one breath, it won't get used.

 What is a messaging model?

-A messaging model connects business goals to communications execution through structured layers.
-It cascades from market positioning through value propositions to audience-specific messages and proof points.
-The model ensures every communication supports business objectives while providing tactical guidance for content creation and sales enablement.
+A messaging model connects business goals to communications execution through structured layers, cascading from market positioning through value propositions to audience-specific messages and proof points.
+Every communication traces back to a business objective.
+The model also gives content creators and sales enablement teams the tactical guidance they need without requiring them to reverse-engineer strategy every time they build something new.

 Value Proposition Development